-Join Taz Tally for an in-depth discussion in this video Warming and cooling, part of Color Correction in Adobe Camera Raw.
+Join Taz Tally for an in-depth discussion in this video Warming and cooling, part of Adobe Camera Raw: Color Correction.

 - For our next project, which we're going to talk about…kind of semi-automating color adjustments,…we're going to use this really nice image of the cool Zip.…This is my buddy, the zipper dog.…He's a Cardigan Welsh Corgi, he's 18 years old.…He and I have skied, hiked, and biked…over 2000 miles together, he's quite something.…So go ahead and open up coolzip.cr2.…It'll open up right inside of camera raw,…because it's a raw file format.…And let's do our image eval.…He is cool, no doubt about it.…First is what we always do, we look at tone.…